-A series of irritating occurrences that eventually lead to one final thing that causes a person to lose their patience or to react in a strong way.
+The phrase ‘the straw that broke the camel’s back‘ means… a string of annoyances that eventually lead to one final irritation that causes a person to lose their patience.

 The Origin Of “The Straw That Broke The Camel’s Back”

-Most people have heard of camels before.
-They are the amazing creatures that have the capability of surviving the harsh conditions of a desert.
-Yes, camels can handle the heat.
-They are also able to go long periods of time without water.
+You probably know what a camel is, they are the amazing creatures with the hump on their backs!
+These animals are capable of surviving the harsh conditions of a desert.
+They can go long periods of time without water.
 For example, the Dromedary camel—a kind of camel that has one hump—can go about 10 days without water.
-When they do decide to drink, they are capable of doing so in large quantities—up to 20 gallons or more.
+In addition, when they do decide to drink, they can do so in large quantities—up to 20 gallons or more at a time.

-Perhaps while getting ready to transport straw, too much of it was placed on a camel’s back.
-The excessive weight of the straw resulted in the camel’s legs or back giving out (I doubt their backs actually broke, as it seems more likely that the animal would collapse under the weight than their backs suddenly snapping from it).
-Thus, after the camel collapsed, to onlookers it may have looked as though it was “the straw that broke the camel’s back.”
-If this situation happened enough times, eventually I could see how this expression could form.
-Anyways, while that’s just speculation, here’s what is actually known:
+While getting ready to transport straw, people loaded too much on the camel’s back.
+The excessive weight of the straw resulted in the camel’s legs or back giving out (maybe even some cases, the back even broke).
+Thus, after the camel collapsed, onlookers might have thought it was “the straw that broke the camel’s back.”
+If this situation was common enough, I could see how this expression would form from it.

-The earliest appearance of this phrase in print (that I could find) is from the the middle of the 19th century.
-For example, it’s printed in the newspaper The Age, published in Melbourne, Australia, December 1854:
+Anyway, the earliest appearance of this phrase in print (that I could find) is from the the middle of the 19th century.
+For example, in the newspaper The Age, published in Melbourne, Australia, December 1854:

 “It was to be remembered that it was the last straw that broke the camel’s back, and the Colony ought to do nothing to diminish its credit in the London markets, where it was already so low that nobody would come forward and lend them a shilling.”